gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/wine.md

 ##### Graphics drivers {#graphics_drivers}

-You need to install the 32-bit version of your graphics driver.
-Please install the package that is listed in the *OpenGL (multilib)* column in the table in [Xorg#Driver installation](Xorg#Driver_installation "wikilink").
+You need to install the 32-bit version of your [OpenGL graphics driver](OpenGL_graphics_driver "wikilink").

 A good sign that your drivers are inadequate or not properly configured is when Wine reports the following in your terminal window: